-The Efdal Supplementary school and Efdal Kids Club are included in the Wood Green HDV Business Plan and therefore any change in provision or location of these services will disproportionately impact on children.
-The Community Hub (formerly known as the Asian Centre) is located in the HDV WGBP area and is predominately used by older people.
+One site allocation in the Wood Green AAP boundary includes the Efdal Supplementary school and Efdal Kids Club and therefore any change in provision or location of these services will disproportionately impact on children.
+The Community Hub (formerly known as the Asian Centre) is also predominately used by older people.